brushing-git/Fitting-Distributions-Project/README.md

 Note that the first data set has a clearly exponential distribution form, and the third data set has a more Gaussian form.

 ## Statistical Methods

+I employed a battery of statistical methods and tests, including frequentist and Bayesian methods.
+The principal method used was **maximum likelihood estimation** (MLE).
+Intuitively, maximum likelihood estimation says the correct model is the one that best fits the data.
+More concretely, this is the model that maximizes the likelihood of the data given the model or if $x_{0}, \dots, x_{n}$ are our data and $m \in M$ and $\theta \in \Theta$ are our models and parameters respectively, then the likelihood function $l$ is:

+$$ l(\theta) = \underset{\theta, m}{\arg \max} P(x_{0}, \dots, x_{n} \, | \, \theta; m) $$

+Typically, an important assumption in MLE is that data are independent and identically distributed.
+I followed this practice, which enables an easy computation of the likelihoods for each data sample.

+The hypothetical models I considered were the *uniform*, *normal (Gaussian)*, and *exponential* distributions.
+A nice feature of MLE is that in the case of these hypotheses, MLE estimates can be computed analytically.
+I wrote custom code in python to do this, though in practice one would typically rely upon a library such as `scipy.stats`.

+Finally, statistical tests were run on the different maximum likelihood estimators.
+Tests are typically broken down into two categories:  frequentist and Bayesian.

+Frequentist methods rely upon null hypothesis testing and confidence intervals (these are effectively the same).
+In null hypothesis testing, a null hypothesis is assumed and then a probability that the data was observed or more extreme is computed; if that probability exceeds a certain threshold, the null is rejected.
+I used **Z-tests** and **K-S tests** for null hypothesis testing.
+Confidence intervals likewise assume some statistical model is correct, and one estimates an interval on which values the data must have obtained at certain levels of probability.
+I constructed confidence intervals at the **0.9, 0.95, 0.99, and 0.999** probabilities.

+While frequentist methods aim to falsify hypotheses, Bayesian methods try to directly estimate the probabilities of hypotheses.
+The main method is to estimate for some prior probability, the posterior probability given by Bayes theorem:

+$$ P(H \, | \, E) = \frac{P(E \, | \, H) P(H)}{P(E)} $$

+In my models, I assumed a uniform prior over the different estimators.
+This is just to use the heuristic the highest likelihood is best.
+Or if the prior is not assumed to be given, we can estimate what is a called a Bayes factor, which is the ratio of likelihoods between models.
+I computed **pairwise Bayes factors across the different models**.

 ## Machine Learning Methods